michael-hahn/django-1/django/splice/README.md

 for char in s:
     pass
 ```
-A special method `__iter__`, which returns an *iterator*, is what makes iteration
+A special method `__iter__`, which returns an *iterator* object, is what makes
-possible.
-However, we should not decorate the iterator object per se, but the
+iteration possible.
+However, we should not decorate the iterator object per se,
-object returned by the iterator.
+but the object returned by the iterator.
 As such, Splice overrides `__iter__` in
 `SpliceMixin`, invoking the iterator of the existing class (if defined) and
 re-classing the objects returned by the iterator to be the Splice-managed class.
-Note that, Splice modifies the iteration behavior of *all* iterable classes,
+Note that, Splice interposes on the iteration behavior of *all* iterable classes,
 not just `str`.

 Splice considers string (i.e., `str()`, `__str__`, and the similar `repr()`,
 `__repr__`, `format()`, and `__format__`) to be a trusted sink; therefore,
 Splice raises an error if input to these functions/methods is not
 trusted.<sup id="a2">[2](#f2)</sup> This is different from how Splice manages
-other object construction and special methods.
+other object creation methods.

 Not all binary arithmetic methods have a corresponding reflected (swapped) method.
 As specified in Python's data model, it is important that the emulation